pariselectra/Accessibility-with-CSS-HTML/README.md

 This project helped build a necessary understanding of accessibility requirements.
 Accessibility requirements not only help people with visual impairments, but they also protect companies from being sued and adhere to government compliances.

 As a final touch, I added detailed comments to easily breakdown the code and make it a little more "accessible" for future developers and collaborators.
-Cleaning up the title code, putting headers in sequential order, and labeling the CSS/HTML code via comments provide clarity for a viewing audience.
+Cleaning up the title code, putting both CSS/HTML code elements in sequential order, and labeling the CSS/HTML code via comments provide clarity for a viewing audience.

 ## Usage
 ![link to website layout](images/WebsiteExample.png)